Readability Checker

 Worked Examples:

-A slide copied without punctuation may show one oversized sentence in standard mode.
-Switching Sentence splitting to line-aware mode should raise the sentence count and make Average sentence length reflect the actual bullets.
+A four-line approval checklist copied without punctuation may count as one sentence in standard mode.
+Switching Sentence splitting to line-aware mode counts the lines as separate reading units and usually gives a fairer estimate for sparse notes.

 FAQ: